ceph/ceph-csi/docs/deploy-rbd.md

 generated for each volume and stored in a Key Management System (KMS).
 Currently HashiCorp Vault is the only KMS supported.

+There are two options to use Hashicorp Vault as a KMS:

+1. with Kubernetes ServiceAccount
+1. with a Vault Token per Tenant (a Kubernetes Namespace)

 To use Vault as KMS set `encryptionKMSID` to a unique identifier for Vault configuration.
 You will also need to create vault configuration similar to the [example](../examples/rbd/kms-config.yaml) and use same `encryptionKMSID`.

-Configuration must include `encryptionKMSType: "vault"`.
+To use the Kubernetes ServiceAccount to access Vault, the configuration must include `encryptionKMSType: "vault"`.
+If Tenants are expected to place their Vault Token in a Kubernetes Secret in their Namespace, set `encryptionKMSType:
+"vaulttokens"`.

 In order for ceph-csi to be able to access the configuration you will need to have it mounted to csi-rbdplugin containers in both daemonset (so kms client can be instantiated to encrypt/decrypt volumes) and deployment pods (so kms client can be instantiated to delete passphrase on volume delete) `ceph-csi-encryption-kms-config` configmap.

 > Note: kms configuration must be a map of string values only
 > (`map[string]string`) so for numerical and boolean values make sure to put
 > quotes around.

+When the Tenants need to provide their own Vault Token, they will need to place it in a Kubernetes Secret (by default) called `ceph-csi-kms-token`, where the Vault Token is stored in the `token` key as shown in [the example](../examples/kms/vault/tenant-token.yaml).

-#### Configuring HashiCorp Vault
+#### Configuring HashiCorp Vault with Kubernetes ServiceAccount

 Using Vault as KMS you need to configure Kubernetes authentication method as described in [official